 Tripwire’s file integrity monitoring solution focuses on adding business context to data for all changes that occur in an organization’s environment.
 As such, it provides IT and security teams with real-time intelligence that they can use to identify incidents that are of real concern.
 It also helps personnel learn the who, what, when, and how of a change, data which they can use to validate planned modifications.

 In order to know which file changes are relevant to your security, you must first establish an authoritative data integrity baseline.
-A FIM solution like Tripwire® File Integrity Manager will capture your system’s configuration baseline and deliver the “who, what and when” details of each relevant file change—without bogging you down in notifications about routine changes.
+A FIM solution like Tripwire® File Integrity Manager will capture your system’s configuration baseline and deliver the “who, what, and when” details of each relevant file change—all without bogging you down in notifications about routine changes.

 Please download the white paper FIM Isn’t Just for Files Anymore for information on other core security measures of interest.
 You can also see Tripwire’s file integrity monitoring tool in action by watching the video posted below.